DOOduneye/portfolio/README.md

 $ npm run dev
 ```

-Your app should now be running on [localhost:3000](http://localhost:3000/).
+The app should now be running on [localhost:3000](http://localhost:3000/).

+Copyright (c) - 2022
+You may not copy, distribute, or modify this project without the express written consent of the author.
+If you would like to use this project as a template for your own website, please contact me at oduneye.d@northeastern.edu.